 Even with the pendulum appropriately swinging away from the early fixation on 'deaths due to medical error', hospital mortality has remained a focus of performance measurement, most obviously in the form of the widely promulgated hospital standardized mortality ratio (HSMR).
-The dissemination of HSMR as a performance metric remains somewhat mysterious, as the choice to measure quality using hospital death rates, especially when derived solely from administrative data, runs counter to the results of decades of research.1 18- In fact, two prominent researchers have characterised HSMR as a "bad idea that just won't go away".
+16 17 The dissemination of HSMR as a performmetric remains somewhat mysterious, as the choice to measure quality using hospital death rates, especially when derived solely from administrative data, runs counter to the results of decades of research.
+1 18-20 In fact, two prominent researchers have characterised HSMR as a "bad idea that just won't go away".21

-The flaws associated with HSMR include case-mix adjustment driven exclusively by comorbid conditions with no measure of illness acuity,20 technical problems with the methods of case-mix adjustment, the influence of coding practices, and geographical variations in the availability of alternatives to hospitalisation for dying patients.
-Moreover, this metric simply does not perform well as a 'diagnostic test' for poor quality care.
+The flaws associated with HSMR include case-mix adjustment driven exclusively by comorbid conditions with no measure of illness acuity, 20 technical problems with the methods of case-mix adjustment, 22 the influence of coding practices, and geographical variations in the availability of alternatives to hospitalisation for dying patients.
+23 Moreover, this metric simply does not perform well as a 'diagnostic test' for poor quality care.
+24 might still serve a useful purpose.
+Your hospital has a higher than expected mortality' sounds compelling in a way that 'Experts recommend that all hospitals periodically review charts to look for evidence of quality problems' does not.
+The former will far more likely achieve the desired of goal of galvanising hospital staff to review case records to identify problematic patterns in the care they deliver.
+The key question, then, is the degree to which quality problems can be identified by reviewing the charts of deceased patients.

-Even with all these flaws, however, reporting standardised hospital mortality related text sim from http://qualitysafety.bmj.com/ on May 31, 2025 at Department GEZ-LTA
+Even with all these flaws, however, reporting standardised hospital mortality